Real Estate Commissions in Toronto

 The Future of Commissions

-The days of assuming 5 % are fading.
+Market data suggests that the standard 5% model is increasingly being challenged by alternative structures.
 In Toronto, commissions have shifted from being a quiet line item to a central point of debate.
 Some defend the traditional full-service model, saying it reflects marketing strength, negotiation expertise, and accountability that good representation provides.
 Others point to flat-fee or reduced-percentage structures as proof that consumers now have meaningful alternatives.

 The important thing is not to accept assumptions.
 Interview more than one professional.
 Compare what each includes.
 Ask direct questions about value.
 In a city where every percentage point can mean tens of thousands of dollars, the commission structure you choose is not just about math.
 It is about control over one of the most significant financial decisions of your life.